jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ecs_lambda.md

 #### Blue/Green deployment with CodeDeploy:
 Can be Canary, Linear or All-at-Once

+- Canary: Traffic is shifted in two increments.
+It can be 10 percent in 5 minutes (or) 10 Percent in 15 minutes (the remaining traffic is shifted after the interval)
+- Linear: Traffic is shifted in equal increments.
+It can be 10 percent every 1 minute (or) 10 percent every 3 minutes.
+- All-at-once: Moved all at once to new tasks

 #### External deployment:
 The external deployment type enables you to use any third-party deployment controller for full control over the deployment process for an Amazon ECS service.